 Go Fishing or Boating

 You’ll definitely want to try casting a line into the McKenzie River, world-renowned for its fishing, via an old-fashioned drift boat, a long-standing community tradition.
 Active year-round, wild and hatchery trout are abundant; a number of guide services like Helfrich Outfitter and Home Waters Fly Fishing offer customizable trips to help you learn how to cast and reel it in.
-Fishing guides will help you safely enjoy the parts of the river unaffected by the wildfire, with COVID-19 protocols in place.
+Fishing guides will help you safely enjoy the parts of the river unaffected by the wildfire.
 Fishing season starts to pick up in April, and trips are most popular June through September, so book early.
 There are many expert guides; check around for the one that best suits your needs.
 When it comes to boating, some parts of the river remain open and accessible for visitors of all skill levels — it’s best to go with an expert guide who knows how to do it safely.
 A number of outfitters such as Oregon Paddle Sports rent canoes, kayaks, stand-up paddleboards, rafts, inner tubes, and other gear including roof racks, trailers and life jackets for dogs.
 If a jet boat’s more your speed, Scenic Jet Boat Tours zips you along 50 miles of the McKenzie River on a 2.5-hour tour.

 Year-round, the waterfall trails here are captivating.
 The 2.6-mile Waterfalls Loop Trail takes you on a delightful trek through technicolor-green old-growth conifer forest to two impressive falls: Sahalie, which plunges 100 feet over a natural lava dam, and Koosah, which drops 70 feet into a deep pool.
 It’s a family-friendly hike with a big payoff, and if you’re really short on time or energy, you can stop at the viewing platform less than 100 feet from the parking lot.
 Make sure to pack your Ten Essentials, stay on designated trails and respect the sensitive ecological areas in recovery.
 Be kind to those you meet along the way, and visit midweek for the fewest crowds.
 Here are more ways to Take Care Out There when you visit.